 Ask AI

 Familiar with ops and graphs?
-Want to understand when, why, and how to use Software-defined Assets in Dagster?
+Want to understand when, why, and how to use asset definitions in Dagster?
 If so, this guide is for you.
-We'll also demonstrate what some common Dagster jobs look like before and after using Software-defined Assets.
+We'll also demonstrate what some common Dagster jobs look like before and after using asset definitions.

 Before we jump in, here's a quick refresher: